Last updated on March 1st, 2023 at 12:16 am

-The electronic viewfinder allowed the user to check the recordings after shooting and the it could also be viewed over television without extra accessories.
+The electronic viewfinder allowed the user to check the recordings after shooting and they could also be viewed over television without additional accessories.

-Fujix-8 also came with an computer-type editing facility.
-Users could key in the start and end points of a maximum of nine video sequences and copy them in random order to a video tape with a VCR.
+Fujix-8 also came with a computer-type editing facility.
+Users could key in the start and endpoints of a maximum of nine video sequences and copy them in random order to a videotape with a VCR.

 What happens here is the editor will run the camera back and forth in the order you have set the sequences to be recorded.

-The first Video camera manufactured by Sony was CCD-V8 in 1985.
-The image sensor was a 250,000 pixel CCD and it came with a 6x motorised zoom.
+The first video camera manufactured by Sony was CCD-V8 in 1985.
+The image sensor was a 250,000 pixel CCD and it came with 6x motorized zoom.

 It weighed 1.97kg and fetched a price of $1175 in Japan.

 The CCD-V8 carried three focus settings before another model with auto focus was introduced.